-One of NTIC's strategic initiatives is to expand into and penetrate other markets for its ZERUST® corrosion prevention solutions.
-For the past several years, NTIC has focused its sales and marketing efforts on the oil and gas industry since the infrastructure that supports that industry is typically constructed using metals that are highly susceptible to corrosion and NTIC believes that its ZERUST® corrosion prevention solutions will minimize maintenance downtime on critical oil and gas industry infrastructure, extend the life of such infrastructure and reduce the risk of environmental pollution due to corrosion leaks.
+One of NTIC's strategic initiatives is to expand into and penetrate other markets for its ZERUST[®] corrosion prevention solutions.
+For the past several years, NTIC has focused its sales and marketing efforts on the oil and gas industry since the infrastructure that supports that industry is typically constructed using metals that are highly susceptible to corrosion.
+NTIC believes that its ZERUST[®] corrosion prevention solutions will minimize maintenance downtime on critical oil and gas industry infrastructure, extend the life of such infrastructure and reduce the risk of environmental pollution due to corrosion leaks.

 Petroleo Brasileiro S.A.
 (Petrobras), an oil company located in Brazil, has conducted extensive multi-year product field trials of NTIC's ZERUST® rust and corrosion inhibiting products against competitive alternatives.
-During fiscal 2010, Zerust Brazil received a Phase I contract for an initial implementation of \$1.4 million (BRL\$ 2.5 million) in ZERUST® products.
-During fiscal 2011, Zerust Brazil signed a Phase 2 expanded contract with Petrobras to supply an additional \$2.6 million (BRL\$ 4.21 million) in ZERUST® products.
-NTIC is also pursuing opportunities to market its ZERUST® rust and corrosion prevention solutions to other targeted potential customers in the oil and gas industry across several countries through NTIC's joint venture partners and other strategic partners.
-NTIC believes the sale of its ZERUST[®] corrosion prevention solutions to customers in the oil and gas industry will involve a long sales cycle, likely including a one- to two-year trial period with each customer and a slow integration process thereafter.
+During fiscal 2010, Zerust Brazil received a Phase 1 contract for an initial implementation of \$1.4 million (BRL\$ 2.5 million) in ZERUST® products which was delivered in fiscal 2010 and fiscal 2011.
+During fiscal 2011, Zerust Brazil signed a Phase 2 contract with Petrobras to supply \$2.4 million (BRL\$ 4.21 million) in ZERUST® products.
+During fiscal 2012, Petrobras expanded this Phase 2 contract to supply an additional \$657,000 (BRL\$ 1.15 million) in ZERUST® products, bringing the total Phase 2 contract value to \$3.1 million (BRL\$ 5.36 million) in ZERUST® products.
+During early fiscal 2013, Zerust Brazil signed a Phase 3 contract with Petrobras to supply \$3.7 million (BRL\$ 7.5 million) in ZERUST® products.

+NTIC is also pursuing opportunities to market its ZERUST[®] rust and corrosion prevention solutions to other targeted potential customers in the oil and gas industry across several countries through NTIC's joint venture partners and other strategic partners.
+NTIC believes the sale of its ZERUST[®] corrosion prevention solutions to customers in the oil and gas industry will involve a long sales cycle, likely including a one- to multi-year trial period with each customer and a slow integration process thereafter.

-Natur-Tec[®] bio-based and biodegradable plastics are manufactured using NTIC's patented and/or proprietary technologies and are intended to replace conventional petroleum-based plastics.
-The Natur-Tec[®] bioplastics portfolio includes biopolymer resin compounds which are available in several grades tailored for a variety of applications, such as blown-film extrusion, extrusion coating, injection molding and rigid, engineered plastics, and finished products, including shopping and grocery bags, lawn and leaf bags, can liners, pet waste collection bags, cutlery, packaging foam and coated paper products, which are engineered to be fully biodegradable in a composting environment.
-In North America, NTIC markets its Natur-Tec[®] resin compounds and finished products primarily through a network of independent distributors and agents.
-Internationally, NTIC sells its Natur-Tec[®] resin compounds and finished products both directly and through some of its joint venture arrangements, including in particular its joint venture in India, Harita NTI Limited (HNTI).
+Natur-Tec® bio-based and biodegradable plastics are manufactured using NTIC's patented and/or proprietary technologies and are intended to replace conventional petroleum-based plastics.
+The Natur-Tec® bioplastics portfolio includes biopolymer resin compounds which are available in several grades tailored for a variety of applications, such as blown-film extrusion, extrusion coating, injection molding and rigid, engineered plastics, and finished products, including shopping and grocery bags, lawn and leaf bags, can liners, pet waste collection bags, cutlery, packaging foam and coated paper products, which are engineered to be fully biodegradable in a composting environment.
+In North America, NTIC primarily markets its Natur-Tec® resin compounds and finished products through a network of national and regional distributors and independent agents.
+NTIC continues to see significant opportunities for finished bioplastic products and, therefore, continues to strengthen and expand its North American distribution network for finished Natur-Tec® bioplastic products.
+Internationally, NTIC sells its Natur-Tec® resin compounds and finished products both directly and through some of its joint venture arrangements, including in particular its joint venture in India, Harita NTI Limited (HNTI).